-Anaheim Pepper vs NuMex Big Jim: Key Differences Explained
+Anaheim vs NuMex Big Jim: Roaster Size Matters

 Quick Comparison

-Anaheim Pepper measures 500–3K SHU while NuMex Big Jim registers 500–3K SHU — roughly equal in heat.
-Anaheim Pepper is known for its mild and sweet flavor (C. annuum), while NuMex Big Jim offers mild and sweet notes (C. annuum).
+Anaheim Pepper measures 500–3K SHU while NuMex Big Jim registers 500–3K SHU.
+That makes NuMex Big Jim about 1.2x hotter by upper SHU range.
+Anaheim Pepper is known for its mild, grassy-sweet, lightly earthy when roasted flavor (C. annuum), while NuMex Big Jim offers mild and sweet notes (C. annuum).

 Anaheim Pepper